hhwagner1/LandGenCourse/README.md

 ## Description
 This package provides an interface for accessing materials for the course 'Landscape Genetic Data Analysis with R'.
 It installs all R packages needed for the course, and adds four RStudio Add-ins.
 The weekly labs are implemented as vignettes.

-**Note**: this package is currently under development and new vignettes are being added.
-Check for updates frequently.
+Some weeks have additional worked examples as bonus materials.

+**Note**: this package currently runs under R 3.6, it has not yet been migrated to R 4.0.

+## Package website
+Check out the LandGenCourse website with the following features:

+- **Reference**: List of R functions and R datasets included in LandGenCourse.
+Note: additional data are includes as external files (e.g., .csv files), these are not listed here.
+- **Articles**: Links to the Worked Examples and Bonus Materials
+- **Tutorials**: Links to the Course Videos that introduce statistical concepts, R code and datasets used in the Worked Examples.

 ## How to install (or update)
 ```{r}